Irishman makes "billion-euro home" of shredded notes

 A wave of cheap credit flowed into Ireland in the early 2000s after Ireland joined the currency zone fuelling a huge property bubble that transformed the country.

-The bubble's collapse since 2007 plunged Ireland into the deepest recession in the industrialized world, forcing the former "Celtic Tiger" to accept a humiliating bailout from the EU and the IMF.
+The bubble's collapse since 2007 plunged Ireland into the deepest recession in the industrialised world, forcing the former "Celtic Tiger" to accept a humiliating bailout from the EU and the IMF.

 Buckley was given a 100 percent mortgage at the peak of the boom to buy a 365,000 euro home on the far reaches of Dublin's commuter belt, despite the fact he had no steady income.